Polytoria/Docs/docs/objects/static-classes/Camera.md

 ### Rotation:Vector3 { property }

-The rotation of the camera.
+Determines or returns rotation of the camera.

 **Example**